Ex-Mexican governor’s long flight from justice ends

 But few well-known politicians have been on the lam as long as Yarrington, who allegedly took bribes from the Gulf and Zetas cartels to allow them to operate in his state.
 In the ensuing years, the gangs essentially took over Tamaulipas, killing thousands of people, instituting a reign of terror of widespread kidnapping and extortion.
 The state was left littered with mass graves and burned-out homes.

-Raul Benitez, a security expert at the National Autonomous University of Mexico, said Yarrington appears to have assumed a false identity and gone to live in Florence, Italy to avoid capture.
-The key to catching him, Benitez said, came when authorities traced phone calls he made to his family in Mexico.
+Raul Benitez, a security expert at the National Autonomous University of Mexico, said the key to catching Yarrington came when authorities traced phone calls he made to his family in Mexico.

 But Benitez also thinks politics came into play, and perhaps Yarrington’s disastrous dealings with drug gangs.